hoytech/quadrable/README.md

+### Proof encodings

+There are a variety of ways that proofs for multiple values can be encoded.
+Quadrable has a conceptual separation between a proof and the encoding of a proof, so there can in theory be many ways to encode a proof for multiple values.
+At the C++ level there is a `quadrable::Proof` class, and it contains an abstract definition of the proof.

+In order to serialize this to something that can be transmitted, there is an `encodeProof()` function.
+It takes two arguments: The proof to encode and the encoding type.
+So far we have only implemented the following encoding types:

+* `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
+It tries to make the smallest proofs possible.
+* `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
+These proofs may be larger (or not) depending on the sizes of your keys.
+They will take slightly more CPU to verify than the no keys version, but at the end you will have a partial-tree that supports enumeration by key.

+Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parens above.

 ### Strands

-There are a variety of ways that proofs for multiple values can be encoded.
-Quadrable uses a method with "strands".
-I'm not sure if it is the best way, but it seems to create fairly compact proofs.
-Furthermore, it can be processed with a single pass over the proof data, can be implemented efficiently in resource-constrained environments (such as smart contracts), and at the end will have constructed a ready-to-use partial-tree.
+Quadrable has a notion of "strands".
+I'm not sure if this is the best way to reason about it, but it seems to create fairly compact proofs.
+Furthermore, it can be processed with a single pass over the proof data (although practically it's easier to have 2 passes: a setup pass and a processing pass), can be implemented efficiently in resource-constrained environments (such as smart contracts), and at the end will have constructed a ready-to-use partial-tree.

-Each strand is related to a record whose value is to be proven, and consists of the following:
+Each strand is related to a record whose value (or non-inclusion) is to be proven.
+Note that in some cases there will be fewer strands than values requested to be proven.
+This can happen when, while processing a strand, an empty sub-tree is revealed and this is sufficient for satisfying a requested non-inclusion proof.

+A Quadrable proof includes a list of strands, *sorted by the hashes of their keys*.
+Each strand contains the following:

 * Hash of the key, or (optionally) the key itself
 * Depth